Innovation Through Technology: Teaching, learning and assessment

 Discuss how existing City and Guilds products can help providers to personalise learning, challenge learners and make smart efficiencies

-This event will create opportunities for you to work collaboratively, self-assess their current knowledge and practice and consider improvements where necessary.
+This event will create opportunities for portfolio advisors to work collaboratively, self-assess their current knowledge and practice and consider improvements where necessary.

 Key themes covered: